 A Year After Del Rio, Haitian Asylum Seekers Expelled Under Title 42 Are Still Suffering

-It’s now been a year since the U.S. government launched its “comprehensive strategy” in September 2021 that resulted in the mass expulsion of Haitian people who arrived at the U.S. border in Del Rio, Texas, seeking asylum protection.
-But the harms Title 42 has caused Haitians—and other asylum seekers—continue.
+It’s been a year since the U.S. government launched its “comprehensive strategy” that resulted in the mass expulsion of Haitian asylum seekers at the U.S. border in Del Rio, Texas.
+The harms Title 42 has caused Haitians—and other asylum seekers—continue.

 It’s now been a year since the U.S. government launched its “comprehensive strategy” in September 2021, resulting in the mass expulsion of Haitian people who arrived at the U.S. border in Del Rio, Texas, seeking asylum protection.